hasgeek/events/_fifthelephant_events/2018-sagemaker-workshop-bangalore-2.md

 overview:
   left_content: |
-    In this workshop, you will learn how to use Amazon SageMaker to build, train and host machine learning models.
+    Want to build ML systems quickly?
+Attend this workshop and learn how to build, train and deploy machine learning models efficiently and at scale.

     #### Topics Covered:

     - What Amazon SageMaker is